 These curved safety pins are really useful.
 Handy when cutting out and sewing.
 Much less dangerous for fittings when traditional pins stick into you or fall on the floor.
 For mending, they help keep edges drawn together and keep other layers safely out of the way.
 Top product, thank-you.

-Oh my goodness, I do love safety pins.
-Invented in 1849, they have three superpowers when it comes to mending:
+Safety pins have three superpowers when it comes to mending:

 - holding hems, seams and patches in place while you stitch